- 1 Indian Spitz at a glance

 Searching the web did not provide the answers.
 All that we could find was a bunch of blog posts that said this dog was introduced by the British to India.

 We went through books by the British during the late 1800s and early 1900s.
 We could not find any references.
-We then turned our attention to old newspaper archives.
+Then, we turned our attention to old newspaper archives.
 The newspapers had the answers we were seeking.

 - As early as 1879, Times of India reports a dog show held in Bombay.
-Pomeranians were part of the dog show.
+The Pomeranian dog was part of the dog show.

 - We found several articles of Pomeranian dogs sent to India.
 These articles do not indicate who the recipients were but state that Poms were sent overseas to India.

-From these reports, it is clear that several Pomeranians were brought to India by the British in the later 1800s.
+From these reports, it is clear that several Pomeranians were brought to India by the British in the late 1800s.
+In the 1800s, Pomeranian dog referred to the German Spitz dog.

 By looking at historical records, it is evident that the ancestors of the Indian Spitz came to India during, 1850 to 1870 period.
-The Spitz popularity brought these dogs to our shores.
-Since then have adapted to Indian conditions through selective breeding and possibly interbreeding.
+The Spitz dog popularity brought these dogs to our shores.
+Since then, by crossbreeding with the Indian Pariah dog, these dogs have indeed become Indian.

 Why is the Indian Spitz, also called the Pomeranian?

-The Indian Spitz, even to this day, goes by the name Pomeranian or Indian Pomeranian.
-Technically the Spitz-type dog is a dog that is characterized by fluffy hair, pointed ears, and muzzle.
+The Indian Spitz, even to this day, goes by the name Pomeranian dog or Indian Pomeranian.
+Technically the Spitz family of dogs is characterized by fluffy hair, pointed ears, and hairless muzzle.
 Pomeranian is a Spitz-type dog from Poland.

-In the 18th century, Italian Spitz or the Volpino Italiano was very popular in Britain.
-Queen Victoria owned several Spitz that she imported all across Europe.
-Pomeranian dog was the popular name for these Spitz-type dogs.
+In the 18th century, German Spitz, Italian Spitz dog, or the Volpino Italiano, and Finnish Spitz were trendy in Britain.
+Queen Victoria owned several of this dog breed that she imported all across Europe.
+Pomeranian dog was the popular name for these Spitz family of dogs.

 The purpose of the Indian Spitz